A Complete Guide To Mardi Himal Trek

 One of the shortest route options for the Mardi Himal trek is starting at Landruk and finishing at Siding, which measures a distance of 30.5 km.
 It is preferred by those trekkers who are short on time yet interested in covering this amazing trekking area.

 The longest route measures about 52 km which starts at Ghandruk and finishes at Kande.
-This route is perfect if one wishes to see more and is less worried about the time frame.
+Hence, this route is perfect if one wishes to see more and is less worried about the time frame.

 Brief Itinerary of Mardi Himal Trekking